Hints of economic reawakening amid mass, civic unrest

 -- The virus outbreak has pushed Australia into its first recession in almost three decades.

-The current quarter will be the the second straight in which the economy shrinks, Federal Treasurer Josh Frydenberg said Wednesday, which would mean a recession has begun.
-He warned that the next quarter will be worse.

-Data released Wednesday for the March quarter show a 0.3% contraction for the three month period that started with destructive wildfires, and ended with the early stages of the coronavirus lockdown.

--- Cyprus is pushed forward by three weeks the removal of most remaining coronavirus restrictions, citing a consistently low infection rate since stay-at-home orders were lifted in early May.
+-- Cyprus is pushing forward by three weeks the removal of most remaining coronavirus restrictions, citing a consistently low infection rate since stay-at-home orders were lifted in early May.

-The third phase of the country's gradual rollback of restrictions will be completed by June 24, rather than July 14.

-That means that on Tuesday, shopping malls, airports and the interior seating spaces of hotels, bars and restaurants, open-air theaters and cinemas will be back in business.
-Sports events without spectators, kindergartens, playgrounds and schools canteens will also reopen.

 SOUP IS GOOD LOCKDOWN FOOD: Campbell's, after years of making course adjustments to catch up to a vast change in consumer tastes, has become something of an it-brand for those sheltering in place.
 The company easily topped quarterly profit and sales expectations, and it said Wednesday that the number of households with its products on their shelves is up 6%.